Skip to main content

 1. Choose your exact lane before you write anything

-Business, finance, accounting, planning, and analysis overlap, but they are not read the same way.
-Start by deciding what your resume is really targeting, then align your headline, summary, and strongest bullets with that lane.
+Business, finance, accounting, planning, and analysis often overlap, but recruiters read them differently.
+Begin by deciding which area your resume targets, then align your headline, summary, and key bullet points with that focus.

 See an example